dceoy/aws-cfn-batch-for-slc/README.md

 3. Set a Slack client on AWS Chatbot and get the Slack workspace ID. (optional)

-4. Deploy stacks for IAM user groups. (optional)
+4. Deploy stacks for IAM user group stacks. (optional)

     ```sh
     $ rain deploy \